 Boston is known for many things: history, sports, baked beans… and stargazing?
 Boston is actually a pretty good stargazing destination, as cities go.
 While you won’t have unincumbered Milky Way views from downtown Boston, it’s possible to do some stargazing in the city.
 You can also drive out of town to some nice dark sky locations without too much time or effort.

-Whether you want to go stargazing after a night at the ballpark or plan a stargazing trip along the coast – or even out on one of the capes or islands – there are some great choices for stargazing near Boston.
+Whether you want to go stargazing after a night at the ballpark or plan a stargazing trip along the coast – or even out on one of the capes or islands – there are some great choices for stargazing near Boston, Massachusetts.
 Read on to learn about these places, as well as other stargazing tips for the Boston area.

 This post was originally published in April 2020, and was updated in January 2022.